John French, 1st Earl of Ypres: Planning Loos

 Asquith had a lengthy discussion (26 June) about the desirability of sacking French.
-Wilson thought French "ridiculously optimistic about the German state of collapse" and "convinced that the Boches are coming near the end of their reserves" (diary 28 June 1915) while General Haldane thought him "obstinate and unreasonable" (Haldane diary, 30 June 1915).
+Wilson thought French "ridiculously optimistic about the German state of collapse", while General Aylmer Haldane thought him "obstinate and unreasonable" (Haldane diary, 30 June 1915).
 After a "long talk" with Robertson (1 July) the King became convinced that French should be removed.
 Margot Asquith warned French (2 July) that his aides Freddy Guest and Brinsley Fitzgerald (whom she thought "wonderfully unclever") were making trouble between him and Kitchener.
 Kitchener also opposed a major British offensive (Calais Conference, 6 July).
 Sir John expressed his concern that, although a successful attack was possible, his artillery had less than the 17 rounds per day which he deemed necessary.
 He was initially sceptical of Haig's reluctance to attack and inspected the ground himself (12 July).
 Although he felt that the high ground already in British hands would provide good observation, he broadly concurred with Haig's analysis.
 Robertson also opposed the attack.

 Haig discovered (14 July) that the King had lost confidence in French, and discussed the matter with Kitchener.
 Wilson noted that relations between French and Robertson were breaking down by the summer, and suspected (correctly) that Robertson was blackening French's reputation by sending home documents which French had refused to read or sign.
 French told Clive (20 July) to inform GQG that ammunition shortage only permitted "holding" attacks and then (25 July) announced that there would be no attack at all.
 However, after an unsatisfactory meeting with Foch the previous day, he wrote a personal letter to Joffre (28 July) leaving the decision in his hands, although he noted concerns in his diary that night that the French attack at Arras would not be "decisive".
 He also noted (diary, 29 July) that the French were annoyed at British strikes and failure to bring in conscription, and might make a separate peace if Britain did not pull her weight, and may also have agreed to the attack because he had learned that his own job was under threat.
 Kitchener, who had changed his mind, eventually (19 August) ordered the attack to proceed.